Bryan Cranston Recalls Chilling Encounter With Charles Manson: I Was Within His Grasp

 Hearing Charles Manson is dead, I shuddered.
 I was within his grasp just one year before he committed brutal murder in 1969.
 Luck was with me when a cousin and I went horseback riding at the Span Ranch, and saw the little man with crazy eyes whom the other hippies called Charlie.— Bryan Cranston (@BryanCranston) November 20, 2017

 "I didn't actually meet Charles Manson," Cranston said, but he explained he was in very close proximity to him.
 "Where I grew up in the San Fernando Valley was an area called Santa Susana Pass that goes from one valley to another.
-And in the middle of this pass was the Span Ranch where they rented horses, you could go horseback riding."
+And in the middle of this pass was the Spahn Ranch where they rented horses, you could go horseback riding."

 Cranston went on to say that he and his cousin were renting horses when someone yelled, "Charlie's on the hill!"
 People then took off on their horses.